FifiTeklemedhin/Spotify-Project/.history/spotipy_tutorial/basic_instructions_20220305151731.md

 # Basic things to remember (spotipy and generally)
-## this will not work if pulled from repo without a file called credentials.py with the following info
-* client id, secret, ridirect uri
 ## Venv
 ### First Steps
 * seeing if you have installed it: virtualenv venv